pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/file-tree.md

 :::

-::: tip Worried that colored icons will affect the build package size?
+::: tip Concerned about colored icons affecting build bundle size?
 You don't need to worry.
-The colored icons for the file tree are also parsed from `iconify`.
-We recommend that you install the `@iconify/json` project locally.
+The colored icons for the file tree are also resolved from `iconify`.
+We recommend installing the `@iconify/json` package locally in your project.
 The theme will automatically parse the icon data from `@iconify/json` into local icon resources.
-Even if you use them multiple times on different pages, including the navbar, sidebar, icon components, etc., the same icon will only exist as one resource!
+Even if you use the same icon multiple times across different pages (including navigation bars, sidebars, icon components, etc.), only one copy of the resource will exist for each icon!

-Each colored icon is approximately between `1kb ~ 2kb` in size.
-Even if your file tree uses 100+ different icons, the impact on the final build package size will not be significant.
+Each colored icon is approximately `1kb ~ 2kb` in size.
+Even if your file tree extensively uses 100+ different icons, the impact on the final build bundle size will not be significant.
 :::